-5.2 Products derived from multiple countries, multiple species or multiple raw materials
+5.2 Products derived from multiple countries, multiple species or multiple raw materials ii Also referred to as clearance studies.

 Requirements on product derived from multiple countries or multiple species or multiple ingredients

 - Where the country of origin of the product may be one of a number of countries, the requirements for that product will be that applicable to the country in the highest risk category. - Where the product may contain material derived from more than one species, the product shall meet requirements applicable to each species for the product in question. - Where the product is derived from more than one raw ingredient of animal origin, the product shall meet requirements applicable to each ingredient in question.